Transforming Lives and Building Israel - One Oleh at a Time!

 Our educational, social and volunteer activities are empowering them to continue their activism in their new homeland, strengthening their sense of belonging and their chances for personal and professional success.

-Shishi Shabbat Yisraeli developed active branches with Area Coordinators in Jerusalem, Tel Aviv, Haifa, and Beer-Sheva in addition to our national programs.
+Shishi Shabbat Yisraeli has active branches with Area Coordinators in Jerusalem, Tel Aviv, Haifa, Beer-Sheva, and Bat Yam, in addition to our national programs.

 Friday- Shabbat Retreats - 8 per academic year